AeanSR/wow_dict/README.md

 # World of Warcraft Chinese Dictionary

 This dictionary is discovered by word extraction algorithm from all zh_cn locale strings exported from database client.
-This is the raw output, not revised by human.
+This is the raw output, not revised by human, so the precision and recall rate are without any guarantee.

 The dict is encoded as UTF-8(with BOM), tab-delimited.
 Line ends with single LF(Unix style).